FreeTAKTeam/FreeTAKUAS/README.md

 Once all of the configurations are entered and the SDK registers and the controller inits the UAS button will be enabled

+# Roadmap / New Feature Ideas
+1) Multicast support for use without FTS
+2) Automatic COT placement when using Object Detection
+3) ATAK Plugin to display everything in a DropDownReceiver